huyinghuan/grunt-file2head/README.md

       },
       /**
       * How to clear html tag?
-      * set the task name be 'clear' and tell grunt which files need remove tag by "src" property */
+      * 1. set the task name be 'clear' or 'clear-xxx'
+      * 2. set tasks be array that contain task name that you want clear */
       "clear":{
-        "src": ["index.html", "*.html"],
-        "dist":["head", "@js", "$input"]
+        "tasks": ["js", "lib"]
       }
     }
   });